sumitbhimte/Tic-Tac-Toe-Game/README.md

 a numerous techniques to play the game of Tic-Tac-Toe.
 The specific objectives of this study are to:

-- 1 Include the 9 tiles to play that decides who wins the game
+- Include the 9 tiles to play that decides who wins the game
-- 2 Implement a Reset module that reset the whole game
+- Implement a Reset module that reset the whole game
-- 3 Implement a both Player winning count module that shows how many times payer wins.
+- Implement a both Player winning count module that shows how many times payer wins.
-- 4 At last include Exit Button that exits game
+- At last include Exit Button that exits game
-- 5 test functionality of the whole system.
+- Test functionality of the whole system.

 <br>

 ## JUnit

-- 1 JUnit is an open source Unit Testing Framework for JAVA.
+- JUnit is an open source Unit Testing Framework for JAVA.
-- 2 It is useful for Java Developers to write and run repeatable tests.
+- It is useful for Java Developers to write and run repeatable tests.
-- 3 JUnit is an open source framework, which is used for writing and running tests.
+- JUnit is an open source framework, which is used for writing and running tests.
-- 4 Provides annotations to identify test methods.
+- Provides annotations to identify test methods.
-- 5 Provides assertions for testing expected results.
+- Provides assertions for testing expected results.
-- 6 Provides test runners for running tests.
+- Provides test runners for running tests.
-- 7 JUnit tests allow you to write codes faster, which increases quality.
+- JUnit tests allow you to write codes faster, which increases quality.
-- 8 JUnit is elegantly simple.
+- JUnit is elegantly simple.
 It is less complex and takes less time.
-- 9 JUnit tests can be run automatically and they check their own results and provide immediate feedback.
+- JUnit tests can be run automatically and they check their own results and provide immediate feedback.
-- 10 There’s no need to manually combbining through a report of test results.
+- There’s no need to manually combbining through a report of test results.
-- 11 JUnit tests can be organized into test suites containing test cases and even other test suites.
+- JUnit tests can be organized into test suites containing test cases and even other test suites.
-- 12 JUnit shows test progress in a bar that is green if the test is running smoothly, and it turns red when a test fails.
+- JUnit shows test progress in a bar that is green if the test is running smoothly, and it turns red when a test fails.